dot-memento/pl0-interpreter/README.md

 ## Features

-- Handwriten lexical analyser, recursive descent parser, and runtime interpreter
+- Handwriten lexical analyzer, recursive descent parser, and runtime interpreter
 - Full implementation of the language
 - Uses `!` to print and `?` to read (see `calculator.pl0` for example)